-Notes to the consolidated financial statements: Part A - Accounting policies

-Part B - Information on the consolidated balance sheet - Assets, Section 2, Liabilities, Section 2

-Part C - Information on the consolidated income statement, section 4
+Notes to the consolidated financial statements: Part A - Accounting policies Part B - Information on the consolidated balance sheet - Assets, Section 2, Liabilities, Section 2 Part C - Information on the consolidated income statement, section 4 In performing our audit procedures, we considered internal control relevant to the financial reporting process.
+Specifically, to address this key matter, we performed the following relevant procedures with the support of experts of the PwC network as needed:

+Key audit matters Auditing procedures performed in response to key audit matters

-Financial instruments held for trading and not listed in active markets whose fair values were determined using models with data and parameters both directly observable and not directly observable in the market (instruments with fair value levels 2 and 3 of the fair value hierarchy, respectively) represent assets for a total of Euro 2,020 million and liabilities of Euro 13,747 million, corresponding respectively to about 1 per cent of total assets and 6.9 per cent of total liabilities.
+Financial instruments held for trading and not listed in active markets whose fair values were determined using models with data and parameters both directly observable and not directly observable in the market (instruments with fair value levels 2 and 3 of the fair value hierarchy, respectively) represent assets for a total of Euro 2,787 million and liabilities of Euro 10,001 million, corresponding respectively to about 1.5 per cent of total assets and 5.3 per cent of total liabilities.

-The financial instruments carrying amounts, which represent directors' best estimate of the fair value of the instruments at the reporting date determined in accordance with the applicable reporting standards, are primarily originating from the portfolio of the subsidiary Banca Akros SpA.
+The financial instruments carrying amounts, which represent directors' best estimate of the fair value of the instruments at the reporting date determined in accordance with the applicable reporting standards, are mainly attributable to the portfolio of the subsidiary Banca Akros SpA.